HPD chief recalls struggle that left suspects dead, officers shot

 All of the officers involved are undercover narcotics officers.
 Their names will not be released.

-Acevedo said the first officer that went through the door had a shotgun and was immediately charged by a large pit bull.
+Acevedo said the first officer who went through the door had a shotgun and was immediately charged by a large pit bull.

-That's when Nicholas reached over the officer and started making a move for his shotgun.
+That's when the second suspect, 58-year-old Rhogena Nicholas, reached over the officer and started making a move for his shotgun.

 Back-up officers fired at Nicholas, hitting her.